kevinzakka/angle-pred/README.md

 ## Model Architecture

 We use a simple MLP with 2 hidden layers of size 4.
 The network is trained using Adam with a learning rate of `1e-3`.

 ## Experiment No. 1

-**Idea.** Have the network spit out 2 values coresponding to `sin` and `cos`.
+**Idea.** Have the network spit out 2 values corresponding to `sin` and `cos`.
 Transform that to angle values using `arctan2` and train with MSE.

 **Results.**

 * train mean absolute error: `0.004`
 * test mean absolute error: `1.639`